MaxITService/Ping-Plotter-PS51/README.md

 [OneClickPrompts on Chrome Web Store](https://chromewebstore.google.com/detail/oneclickprompts/iiofmimaakhhoiablomgcjpilebnndbf?authuser=1) |
 [it is open source](https://github.com/MaxITService/ChatGPT-Quick-Buttons-for-your-text)

+Add AI to your PowerShell that reads what you have in screen buffer:

 [Console2AI](https://github.com/MaxITService/Console2AI) (it is open source) Get AI to your PowerShell